-Media accreditation for the 2015 IIHF World Junior Championship in Toronto and Montreal, Canada, can be requested until 31 October 2014.
+Media accreditation for the 2017 IIHF World Junior Championship in Montreal and Toronto, Canada, can be requested until 1st December 2016.

-Media accreditation to the 2015 IIHF Ice Hockey World Championship in Prague and Ostrava, Czech Republic, can be requested online as of 24th November.
+Media accreditation for the 2017 IIHF Ice Hockey U18 Women's World Championship in Zlin and Prerov, Czech Republic, can be requested until 27th December.

 For non-top-division events (Division I, II etc.) that are not listed, please contact the organizing member national association.
 The contact information can be found here.